ansible/ansible/docs/docsite/rst/intro_windows.rst

 native PowerShell remoting, rather than SSH.

 Ansible will still be run from a Linux control machine, and uses the "winrm" Python module to talk to remote hosts.
+While not supported by Microsoft or Ansible, this Linux control machine can be a Windows Subsystem for Linux (WSL) bash shell.

 No additional software needs to be installed on the remote machines for Ansible to manage them, it still maintains the agentless properties that make it popular on Linux/Unix.